PostgREST/postgrest-docs/docs/admin.rst

 PGRST501
 ~~~~~~~~

 The status code must be a positive integer.
-Related to :ref:`guc_resp_status`.
+See :ref:`guc_resp_status`.

 .. _pgrst502: